What is Value Engineering?

 - STEP 4 – Begin development by ascertaining and synthesizing the most feasible value improvement ideas and concepts.

-- STEP 5 – Present your work to the stakeholders in order to get feedback.
+- STEP 5 – Present your work to the stakeholders to get feedback.

-Value engineering is a great tool for companies looking to produce a product that has an expected expiration date.
-By creating a product with components meant to last as long as the product is relevant, a higher level of efficiency can be procured.
-Laborers aren’t spending as much time focused on durability levels, finances are saved in the manufacturing process, and the overall price dollar of the product drops.
+Value engineering is a great tool for firms looking to build a project that has an expected expiration date.
+By creating a structure with components meant to last, a higher level of efficiency can be procured.
+Laborers aren’t spending as much time focused on durability levels, finances are saved in the manufacturing process, and the overall price of the product drops.

-Belco Forest Products has a long history in multi-family and low-rise commercial projects.
-We have specialized in the manufacturing and professional coating of solid wood products since 1978.
-By focusing on quality, stability and longevity, we provide a range of value engineered options to meet both the specific design requirements and finishing budgets.
-Give us a call at 360.426.8900.
+Belco Forest Products has a long history providing exterior millwork for multi-family and low-rise commercial projects.
+We specialize in the manufacturing, preservative treatment and protective priming of solid wood products since 1978.
+By focusing on quality, uniformity, and longevity, we provide a range of value engineered trim options to meet both the specific design requirements and budgetary needs of today’s project managers and design professionals.